particle-iot/docs/src/content/firmware/tracker-edge/monitor-edge-firmware.md

 uint32_t getVariant();
 ```

-Gets the variant of the Tracker.
+Gets the variant.
 This is current 0x0001 for all devices.

-### cloudService - Tracker
+### cloudService - Edge

 ```
 // PROTOTYPE